muratk3n/thirdwave/en/tweets/2019/week32.md

 Language, schmlanguage..
 Whichever language is used as main language isn't that important.
 Brits and Americans both speak English, but are they similar?
-US is more similar to Germans than to Brits.
+US is more similar to Germans than to Brits who speak a different language.

 "Are TR-Kurd issue (citizenship, cultural unity) related to Hispanic-US issue, both cases have a minority whose ethnic breathren